alphagov/govuk-dummy_content_store/README.md

   2. in the current directory
   3. at the path specified in the first argument

+If a fallback url is specified on startup:

+    $ dummy_content_store -u https://www.gov.uk/api/content

+  or

+    $ DUMMY_CONTENT_STORE_FALLBACK_URL=https://www.gov.uk/api/content dummy_content_store

+it will look also for live contents at the specified url, if the example content is not found.

 ## Configuration

 By default the dummy content store runs on port 3068 which is the same port as